LiliaVasileva/Flower-Shop-React-Project/README.md

 The context is managed by providers who give access to every component to the state and other useful hooks.

 #Components overview ->
-- Catalog Component:
-* Catalog Component contains all Item Components rendered with map() function; All details were send via props to the Item Component;
+- Catalog Component -> Catalog Component contains all Item Components rendered with map() function; All details were send via props to the Item Component;

-- Contacts Component;
-* Contact Component contains two main sections, one section showing contact information and one section with contact form, which sends emails via nodemailer and nodemailer-mailgun-transport, currently my mailgun account is blocked, so until they fixed it this functionality does not work;
+- Contacts Component -> Contact Component contains two main sections, one section showing contact information and one section with contact form, which sends emails via nodemailer and nodemailer-mailgun-transport, currently my mailgun account is blocked, so until they fixed it this functionality does not work;

-- Footer Component;
-* Footer Component is inherited on every page of the API, it is static component does not have any state or receive any data it has Links Components to covet the routing to different pages of the API;
+- Footer Component -> Footer Component is inherited on every page of the API, it is static component does not have any state or receive any data it has Links Components to covet the routing to different pages of the API;

-- Header Components;
-* Header Component is inherited on every page of the API, it is static component does not have any state or receive any data it has Link Component to implemented to the img logo to navigate to homepage;
+- Header Components -> Header Component is inherited on every page of the API, it is static component does not have any state or receive any data it has Link Component to implemented to the img logo to navigate to homepage;

 - HomePage Components -> Catalog Component, Contacts Component, History Component, Main Component;